Khaled-Abdelbaset/Bank-System-Project/README.md

 * Hint: you can create Validation class contains all validation that you will need as static methods, and use these validation in rest of other classes.

 => Phase 2:
-1.Create the following text files a.Clients.txt to save client info b.Employee.txt to save employee info c.Admin.txt to save admin info
+1.Create the following text files: a.Clients.txt to save client info b.Employee.txt to save employee info c.Admin.txt to save admin info

-2.Create DataSourceInterface as abstract class contains the following a.Abstract void addClient(Client )
+2.Create DataSourceInterface as abstract class contains the following: a.Abstract void addClient(Client )
   b.Abstract void addEmployee(Employee)
   c.Abstract void addAdmin(Admin)